jamii/imp/diary.md

 ```

 The rendering breaks in hard to reproduce ways, and it took me a while to figure out why. `node.style = oldNode.style` silently doesn't work.
 It just erases the style of node.
 The correct incantation is `node.style = oldNode.style.cssText`.

+### 2016 Dec 28

+I ported the minesweeper example to the new flow/UI system.
+It's noticably faster - building the hiccup.jl vdom was the majority of the runtime in the previous version, which is daft.